LFText Formatter

 Some screen readers may announce styled characters individually or inaccurately.

-Can I make text bold in a Facebook post?
+How do I make text bold in a Facebook post?

 Can I bold text in a Facebook post without Unicode?